Unity-Technologies/com.unity.mobile.logcat/com.unity.mobile.android-logcat/Documentation~/messages.md

 # Messages

-There can be multiple Unity applications on a connected Android device.
+There can be multiple applications on a connected Android device.
 The [Android Logcat window](android-logcat-window.md) can display messages from:

 * Every application running on the device.
 * A specific application running on the device.